Matrix Question

 Updated

-Matrix-type questions, or grid questions, ask respondents to evaluate a series of statements or items using the same set of response options, with the questions arranged in a grid format featuring multiple rows (for the statements or items) and columns (for the response options).
+Matrix-type questions, also known as grid questions, present respondents with a set of statements or items to evaluate using a consistent set of response options.
+They are structured in a grid format, with rows representing the statements and columns representing the response choices.

 Note: There are multiple variations to the matrix-type question and each of them has unique properties.